 Griffin Enright Architects have received more than 50 commendations for design excellence, including the American Architecture Award, the American Architecture Prize, local, state, and national AIA awards and has been published extensively in national and international publications and exhibitions.
 In addition to leading a prominent and progressive practice, John and Margaret bridge the profession and the academy as active educators and researchers of contemporary conditions in architecture, Margaret and John teach design and technology courses at SCI-Arc (Southern California Institute of Architecture), one of the most innovative architectural schools in the country, where John is currently the Vice Director.
 Additionally their ongoing community involvement

-Griffin Enright’s practice is augmented by their community involvement and ongoing relationships with educational institutions allowing them to bridge the professional and academic sides of architecture.
-John serves on the Mayor’s Design Advisory Board and Margaret is on the City of Santa Monica’s Architectural Review Board and previously served on the Los Angeles AIA Board of Directors.
-In addition to guiding an emergent practice, Margaret and John teach design and technology courses at SCI-Arc (Southern California Institute of Architecture), one of the most innovative architectural schools in the country, where John is currently the Vice Director.
+Bridging practice and community, John serves on the Mayor’s Design Advisory Board and Margaret is on the City of Santa Monica’s Architectural Review Board and previously served on the Los Angeles AIA Board of Directors.